ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-tap-v2/overview.md

 date: 2025-10-28
 ---

-import RkBottomNav from '@site/src/components/Document/BottomNav'

 # Meshtastic WisMesh TAP V2

 Thank you for choosing **WisMesh TAP V2** in your awesome IoT Project!
 To help you get started, we have provided you with all the necessary documentation for your product.

-<a href="https://meshtastic.org" target="_blank">Meshtastic</a> is an open-source initiative aimed at building an off-grid, decentralized mesh network designed to operate on affordable, low-power devices.
+[Meshtastic](https://meshtastic.org) is an open-source initiative aimed at building an off-grid, decentralized mesh network designed to operate on affordable, low-power devices.

 This network is especially vital in scenarios where traditional communication systems fail, such as during disasters.
 Empowering individuals and groups within the HAM radio community and beyond, Meshtastic ensures connectivity when it's needed most.